Can diet cause acne cover image showing foods commonly associated with acne and dermatologist-backed nutrition advice.

 Can stress and diet both affect acne?

-Hormones, stress, diet, sleep patterns and skincare habits may all contribute to breakouts.
+Yes.
+Acne can be influenced by several factors simultaneously.
+Stress, diet, hormones, sleep patterns, genetics and skincare habits may all contribute to breakouts.

 Final Thoughts

-The relationship between diet and acne is complex.
+The relationship between diet and acne is real but complex.

-While certain foods may influence breakouts in some individuals, there is no single food that causes acne for everyone.
+Diet may influence acne in some people, but there is no single food that causes acne for everyone.

-Rather than following restrictive diets or eliminating favourite foods, focus on balanced eating habits, healthy lifestyle choices and a skincare routine that suits your skin type.
+Rather than following restrictive diets or eliminating favourite foods unnecessarily, focus on balanced eating habits and look for consistent patterns in how your own skin responds.

 Related Articles